tkatsuki/Flyception2R/README.md

 # FlyceptionR
-R scripts and utilities for Flyception data analysis
+R scripts and utilities for analyzing Flyception data

 ## Requirement
 Windows: R and Rtools